-Improving the Town's transportation system is also a priority for the Administration.
-In February of 2020, right before the pandemic struck, the Town initiated a ride-share subsidy pilot program to replace B-Line bus service.
-Through this program, eligible residents can take advantage of Lyft's rideshare services, with a portion of each ride, that either originates or terminates in Burlington, subsidized by the Town.
-The program provides curb to curb service, so that riders are not constrained to the limited routes and hours of operation previously placed on them by the B-Line.
-While program growth staggered at the onset of the pandemic, ridership is increasing and the program is becoming established.
+In February of 2020, the Town initiated a ride-share subsidy program pilot.
+Through this program, eligible residents can take advantage of Lyft/GoGo Transportation's rideshare services, with a portion of each ride that either originates or terminates in Burlington, subsidized by the Town.
+While the program staggered at the onset of the pandemic, ridership is steadily increasing.
+The Administration's goal for FY23 is to find additional methods to reach eligible residents and expand use of the program.